SimonGiampy/Sensor-Systems-STM32/laboratory.md

 - check that IN1 is flagged in the ADC settings
 - conversion mode: can be set to *regular* or *circular* depending on how to read the values and how many channels to read from
 - external trigger conversion: [software OR Timer 2 Trigger Out event] for selection of the start of conversion
+- end of conversion selection = eof at the end of single conversions

 If many values are read, then different channels need to be sampled (IN1, temperature sensor channel and Vref):
 - ADC_Regular_ConversionMode > NumberOfConversions = #values (or of different sensors to be sampled)
 - set the correct Channels in every "Rank" label (and 480 cycles)
+- scan conversion mode = enabled
+- end of conversion = at the end of single channel conversion
+- dma continuous requests = disabled
+- continuous conversion mode = disabled

 ---